x64dbg/docs/commands/debug-control/DebugContinue.md

 ## arguments

-`[arg1]` When set, the exception will be handled by the program.
+`[arg1]` When set (to anything), the exception will be handled by the program.
 Otherwise the exception will be swallowed.

 ## result